What is the SQE?

 Learn more: Assessment day

-The first SQE1 assessment is scheduled for 8 and 11 November 2021.
-The first SQE2 assessment will take place from 11 April 2022.
-Initially, each assessment will be offered twice per academic year.
+The first SQE1 assessment was in November 2021.
+The first SQE2 assessment took place in April 2022.

 Learn more: When you can take the SQE